jpegleg/morpho-web2/README.md

 This web server template is cloud native, working well in Kubernetes and Docker, etc.
-It works well with many replicas, has a minimized set of dependencies and libraries, and puts security as a priority.
+It works well with many replicas, has a minimized set of dependencies and libraries, and puts security as a priority, other than potentially allowing weaker than desired TLS configurations like the default on morpho-web2.

 ## redirecting to HTTPS